codbex/codbex-documentation/docs/applications/inventory/index.md

 * The warehouse or inventory manager verifies the received items against the purchase order.
 * A Stock Receipt document is generated, recording the received items.

-## Stock Issue
+## Goods Issue Note (GIN)

-A Stock Issue document is created when items are taken or issued from the inventory for internal use, production, or any other purpose within the organization.
+A Goods Issue Note (GIN) document is created when items are taken or issued from the inventory for internal use, production, or any other purpose within the organization.
 It serves to track the reduction of stock and is crucial for maintaining accurate inventory levels.

 Key Components: